 That statement is intentionally broad.
 If that means staying late, do it.
 If that means walking someone to their car because it’s dark out, do it.
 If that means running out in the middle of the day to get toilet paper?
 Do it.
 Nothing is “his job” “her job” or “not my job”.
 You do whatever it takes to get the job done and it’s part of our culture here.
 We each have our responsibilities and our roles, and someone may get tied up in a task and needs support, and you just support them.
 I want my team to work together as a team.

 Delight The Client

 Without our clients, we have a huge room of equipment and nothing to do.
 I want everyone to make sure the clients are “delighted” and do whatever it takes to make them feel that way.
 If that means greeting them by name, or knowing what shake they’re going to have and having it ready for them when they get done.
 This is a service-based business, and a delighted client is what’s going to keep you going.
 The ability to overdeliver is what’s going to bring your business to new heights.
 When you come into my gym, you know that our goal is to consistently serve and create a genuine, and welcoming atmosphere – you just can’t miss that it’s an expectation for everyone on my team, but you also know it’s genuine.

 Be Appreciative And Humble.

 The first reason this one is on the board is that there are a lot of people that don’t have a job or are doing something they don’t love.
 We should be appreciative that we have a job, and we’re able to do something we love, and we get to help people along the way.
 We’re not above anyone else.
 We’re humble in the fact that we’re educated and understand the body in the ways that our clients don’t understand.
-I don’t want someone on my team that is ego-driven.
+I don’t want someone on my team that is ego-driving.
 Humility is absolutely crucial to serving clients.

 Be A Professional